planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 Layers list
 -----------

-A control with the list of layers in the map.
+Add a button that will open the list of layers in the map.

+..
+TODO::Update figure
 .. figure:: img/layerslist.png

-   Layers list
+   Layers list example

 The following properties can be configured for this control: